NathanBurgessDev/UniversityNotes/Year2/DSY/Distributed Systems Challenges.md

 	- means of detecting and respodning to partial failiures
 - Example
 	- Simple TCP server
+- WWW - if one web server fails others are not affected

 ### [[Distributed Systems Challenges#Challenges|Concurrency]]
 - Different processes in a distrbuted system normally run concurrently